CSCI 4152/6509 - Course Project

 The statement should identify a feasible project.

-P – Oral Presentation
+P – Project Presentation

 Worth: 10% of the final mark, including class participation.

-You are required to submit the slides of the presentation at least 24 hours before your
+You are required to submit the slides of the presentation at least

 Duration:

-minutes reserved for questions and speaker switch.
+minutes reserved for questions and changing speakers, for the total of

 Content: